CodeIsJustLikeMagic/SummonerTrackerOverlay/README.md

 How it works
 ------------
 The riot live game api is used to find current game information to set the champions and spells in the Setter Overlay.
 (Please be aware that the ulimate cooldows are currently not loaded via api.
-They are allways tracked with 110 seconds cooldown regardless of champion)
+They are allways tracked with 110 seconds cooldown regardless of champion.
+Also I'm completely ignoring cdr runes and items.
+Teleport gets calculated with the champion level though.)

 Information is shared via mqtt.
 Your team information (summoner names and teamid) is used to create the topic.
 All your team members listen and publish to the same topic.